alastair-mcdonald/aurelia-mvc5-skeleton/README.md

 6. Test to make sure all is working using gulp watch
 7. Create a controller and view for to run Aurelia
 8. Copy index.html and paste into the index.cshtml for the Aurelia view (no layout used, no changes to the html needed)
+9. Find a solution for e2e tests not running.
+This turned out to be running the command `node node_modules\protractor\bin\webdriver-manager update`
-9. Build and run in Visual Studio 2015
+10. Build and run in Visual Studio 2015